publiccodenet/publiccode.yml/CONTRIBUTING.md

 We love issues and pull requests from everyone.

+## Problems, suggestions and questions in Issues

+Please help development by reporting problems, suggesting changes and asking questions.
+To do this, you can [create a GitHub Issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues for publiccode.yml](https://github.com/publiccodenet/publiccode.yml/issues).

+You don't need to change any of our code or documentation to be a contributor!

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).